1994 GM Goodwrench Dealer 400: Ernie Irvan practice crash

 At around 8:40 AM EST, nearing the end of the first practice session that occurred on Saturday, Robert Yates Racing driver Ernie Irvan was told to go for a practice run of 10 laps.
 The weather was extremely foggy and hazy according to Irvan's crew chief Larry McReynolds.
 In an interview for a documentary, McReynolds would say that Irvan would have a tendency to run a couple extra laps in order to "feel the car out".
 Irvan had completed his 10 lap run when he decided to run one more lap, as McReynolds had anticipated.
-According to the driver behind Irvan, Ted Musgrave, when Irvan exited the second turn of the track, Irvan's car would suffer a right front tire at around 170 mph.
+According to the driver behind Irvan, Ted Musgrave, when Irvan exited the second turn of the track, Irvan's car would suffer a right front tire failure at around 170 mph.
 Musgrave would then say that Irvan tried to lock the brakes up in vain, as the car careened towards the outside wall.
-In another report by Ricky Rudd's crew chief, Bill Ingle, he had saw Irvan's car slip onto it's left side before flipping back onto all four wheels and stopping.
+In another report by Ricky Rudd's crew chief, Bill Ingle, he had seen Irvan's car slip onto its left side before flipping back onto all four wheels and stopping.

 When first responders had arrived at the crash scene, they saw Irvan's mouth filled and spilling with blood, along with his nose also spilling blood; with this, his brain could not get enough oxygen in order to live.
 The doctor at the scene, Dr. John Maino, ordered an emergency tracheotomy to be performed on Irvan while he was in the car.
 The kit Maino had was missing his surgical knife, so he used a pocket knife in order to perform the tracheotomy, which was successful.
-After inserting a tube to let air into Irvan's system, he was airlifted to the St. Joesph Mercy Hospital in Ypsilanti, Michigan where the doctor at the hospital, Dr. Errol Erlandson had reported that Irvan had suffered "severe major injuries in two organ areas, either of which could be fatal."
+After inserting a tube to let air into Irvan's system, he was airlifted to the St. Joseph Mercy Hospital in Ypsilanti, Michigan where the doctor at the hospital, Dr. Errol Erlandson had reported that Irvan had suffered "severe major injuries in two organ areas, either of which could be fatal."
 Erlandson would report that Irvan had suffered a skull fracture along with bruised lungs that had filled with fluid.
 According to Ernie's wife, Kim, the doctor gave a 10-15% chance of survival to live through the night.
 He would manage to make it through the night, but was unconscious for the next two days in critical condition.
 On Monday, his medication was reduced when he would regain some consciousness, with Irvan being able to move all of his extremities; but he was still in critical condition.
 After around a month of recovery, Erlandson had reported that the condition of Irvan had been upgraded to "good", with his lungs back to normal and his brain recovering fast in a "miraculous" recovery.
 With this report, Irvan was allowed to head back to his home in Charlotte, North Carolina and enter the Charlotte Institute of Rehabilitation for further recovery.